-Expert advice for quickly and easily fixing damaged or broken window blinds
+Expert advice on how to quickly and easily fixing damaged or broken window blinds

 Window blinds work hard to filter natural light, maintain privacy, and keep a house cool on hot days.
 But life with kids, pets, or even an absent-minded spouse can cause damage.
 And when blinds are not working correctly, your privacy, comfort, and décor can be compromised.
 The good news is that you can fix many window blind problems by yourself in just minutes.
 Here are some of the most common problems and how to fix them.

 Found on vertical windows or sliding doors that lead outside, vertical blinds are often installed in high-traffic areas and are tempting for children to grab and pets to swat.
 The common result?
 A fallen slat.